pompyproductions/personal-website/README.md

 Continuous development: Advent of Code 2022 solutions.

-v1.2 patch 1:
+v1.2 patch 2:
 - [ ] Delete the "Passions" component, write it directly inside "About Me" page.

-v1.2 patch 2:
-- [ ] Implement JS solution for the `100vh` issue on mobile.

 v1.2 patch 3:
 - [ ] Work on ContentCard images to have better display.